-- Your symptoms do not go away or get worse, even if you are taking your medicines.
+- Your symptoms do not go away, or they get worse, even after you take medicine.

-- You have a cough that does not go away after 3 or 4 weeks following a cold.
+- You have a cough that does not go away after 3 or 4 weeks.

 - You have questions or concerns about your condition or care.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.